MicrosoftDocs/cpp-docs/docs/cpp/constructors-cpp.md

 1. If the constructor is non-delegating, all fully-constructed base class objects and members are destroyed.
 However, because the object itself is not fully constructed, the destructor is not run.

-### Constructors for Classes That Have Multiple Inheritance
+### Constructors for classes that have multiple inheritance

 If a class is derived from multiple base classes, the base class constructors are invoked in the order in which they are listed in the declaration of the derived class: